 We are addressing these topics by surveying our network members and producing blog posts, webinars, impact stories, and other resources.

 With four network leaders in 2020 and two additional in 2021, the UWLN formed the Equitable Development and Anti-Displacement Collaborative to further this work.
 The intention: convening a community of experts to listen, learn, and grow the body of research pertaining to equitable development resulting in additional resources for urban waters practitioners on the topics of gentrification, displacement, anti-displacement strategies, and community engagement.
-This work wouldn’t be possible without our amazing collaborative leaders: Alicia Smith from the Junction Coalition; Arthur Johnson from the Lower Ninth Ward Center for Sustainable Engagement and Development; previously Daniel Wiley and currently Maria de Jesus of the Ironbound Community Corporation; Elizabeth Balladares, the Passaic River Urban Waters Federal Partnership Ambassador; Gloria McNair from Groundwork Jacksonville; and Lubna Ahmed from the State of Colorado Environmental Justice Board.
+This work wouldn’t be possible without our amazing collaborative leaders: Arthur Johnson from the Lower Ninth Ward Center for Sustainable Engagement and Development; previously Daniel Wiley and currently Maria de Jesus of the Ironbound Community Corporation; Elizabeth Balladares, the Passaic River Urban Waters Federal Partnership Ambassador; Gloria McNair from Groundwork Jacksonville; and Lubna Ahmed from the State of Colorado Environmental Justice Unit.

 If you are working at the intersection of urban waters and anti-displacement strategies, join our Mobilize group, an online communication platform where we connect and share resources and ideas related to equitable development.